Solarpunk-Storytelling/Solarpunk-Storytelling.github.io/content/2023-showcase/submission-instructions.md

 There is NO minimum word count (and no minimum age limit!)
 - Handwritten entries will also be accepted as a JPEG or PDF attachment.
 - Entries must be prose fiction (no poems or non-fiction, please).
-- Submission deadline: 29th January 2023
+- Submission deadline: 5th March 2023

 ### Stuck for ideas?